-What should I look for in a posture corrector?
+What to look for in a posture corrector

 There are different types of posture correctors.
 Some are physical correctors, like braces, that manually hold your shoulders and back in alignment.
 There are also apps and gadgets on the market that help send you little reminders to stop slouching.
 (With these, you still have to be the one to fix your own posture.)